syedalijaseem/syedalijaseem/README.md

 # Hi there, I'm Syed Ali Jaseem! 👋

-A dedicated Software Engineer with experience in Python, SQL, JavaScript, and React.
-Focused on building scalable, data-driven solutions while pursuing my Master's in Computer Science.
-I’m passionate about solving complex problems and optimizing software processes, aiming to leverage my skills to design robust applications and lead in the software engineering field.
+Software Engineer with expertise in JavaScript and Python, specializing in building robust web applications with strong skills in debugging and error resolution.
+Skilled in delivering scalable, user-focused solutions with React, Node.js, and Tailwind.

 ## About Me
 -💼 Currently pursuing a Master's in Computer Science at the University of South Dakota.